-This menu belonged to poet George Parsons Lathrop who wrote his name on the back, insuring its return after being passed around for autographs.
-Most of those who signed his card were seated nearby, like his brother Francis, a decorative artist who worked on the new Metropolitan Opera House that opened in 1883; Louis F. Austin, a Brooklyn-born journalist who was Henry Irving’s private secretary; and fellow-poet David L. Proudfit.
-Two of the signatures feature a small drawing, providing a charming touch of Victoriana—a cat drawn by playwright Henry Guy Carleton, and an owl by artist and engineer F. Hopkinson Smith who was then building the base for the Statue of Liberty, scheduled to arrive by ship in two months.
+Poet George Parsons Lathrop wrote his name on the back, insuring that his menu card would be returned after being passed around for autographs.
+Other than Henry Ward Beecher, most of those who signed his card were seated nearby, such as his brother Francis, an artist who decorated the new Metropolitan Opera House; Louis F. Austin, a Brooklyn-born journalist who was Henry Irving’s private secretary; poet David L. Proudfit; and drama critic William “Willie” Winter.1 Two small drawings provide a charming touch—a cat drawn by playwright Henry Guy Carleton, and an owl by artist and engineer F. Hopkinson Smith who was then busy completing the base for the Statue of Liberty which was scheduled to arrive within the next two months.

-As shown below, the large seating chart (16 x 11½ in.) shows that 170 people attended the dinner, including members of the press.
-The banquet room was arranged in the typical manner with five long tables marked “A” through “E.” The dais could seat about fifteen, including the guest of honor, presiding host, speakers, and other distinguished guests.
-The blue pencil line marking seat 28 at table “A” showed George Lathrop where he would be seated.
+The 16- x 11½- inch seating chart indicates that 170 people attended the dinner, including members of the press.
+The banquet room was arranged with five long tables marked “A” through “E.” The dais could accommodate about fifteen diners and was reserved for the guest of honor, the host, the speakers, and other distinguished guests.
+A blue pencil line marks Seat 28 at Table “A,” showing where George Lathrop was seated.
 (Click once or twice to see enlarged images.)

 |Henry Ward Beecher|

-After receiving a full minute of applause, Beecher began by acknowledging that some might be surprised to see him there.
-He recounted how he had been raised by stern Puritan parents who taught him that the theater was the home of the devil, an actor was an irredeemable creature, and an actress was beyond all words.
-However, after reaching the age of seventy, he decided to go and see it for himself.
-After his first bite of the forbidden fruit, he was eating all the apples he could, having now attended seven or eight performances.
-Displaying his characteristic wit, Beecher recounted that he had been recently asked whether he still thought the theater was harmful for young Christians.
+After receiving a full minute of applause, Beecher began his speech by acknowledging that some might be surprised to see him there.
+Raised by stern Puritan parents, he recalled how he had been taught him that the theater was the home of the devil, that an actor was an irredeemable creature, and that an actress was beyond all words.
+After reaching the age of seventy, however, he decided to go and see for himself.
+After taking his first bite of the forbidden fruit, he was now eating all the apples he could get, having now attended seven or eight performances at this point.
+Displaying his characteristic wit, Beecher recalled that he had recently been asked whether he still thought the theater was harmful for young Christians.
 He answered by explaining that it might not be too detrimental, as long as they followed his example and waited until they were seventy before attending.
-Beecher concluded his speech by saying that Irving’s departure gave him the feeling that he usually got in autumn, when the birds were leaving and he did not know whether he would ever hear them sing again.
-On that maudlin note, he took his seat amidst loud cheers and prolonged applause.
-The great orator had pulled it off once again.
+Concluding his speech on a maudlin note, Beecher said that Irving’s departure gave him the feeling that he usually got in autumn, when the birds were migrating and he did not know whether he would ever hear them sing again.
+With that, the great orator took his seat as the room erupted into loud cheers and prolonged applause.

-As shown by the red arrow in the detail above, Roosevelt was seated at table “D,” almost directly in front of Beecher, and next to his good friend Henry Cabot Lodge, the reform-minded Republican politician from Massachusetts.
-Roosevelt’s presence must have been unexpected, for early on the morning of St. Valentine’s Day the year before, his mother Mittie died of acute typhoid fever, and his twenty-two-year-old wife Alice died of Bright’s disease, within hours of each other in the same house on 57th Street.
-Crossing out that day in his diary, Roosevelt wrote, “The light has gone out of my life,” and soon departed for his ranch in the Badlands of the Dakota Territories.
-Temporarily back in town to finish his book Hunting Trips of a Ranchman, he worked himself to a point where it affected his health, causing him to delay his scheduled departure.
-In fact, he was looking so pale and dyspeptic that his sisters became worried, making inquiries about his health.2 It is interesting that the correspondent from the Times, sitting only a few feet away at the next table, reported that Roosevelt and Lodge kept up an “animated conversation” all evening, especially given that neither young man was in public office.
+The other person the attendees may have been surprised to see that evening was Theodore Roosevelt.
+On Valentine’s Day of the previous year, his mother died of acute typhoid fever and his twenty-two-year-old wife died of kidney disease, within hours of each other in the same house on 57th Street.
+Crossing out that day in his diary, Roosevelt wrote, “The light has gone out of my life.”
+He quickly departed for his ranch in the Badlands of the Dakota Territories, and was now only temporarily back in town to finish Hunting Trips of a Ranchman.
+Looking pale and dyspeptic, Roosevelt worked so hard on the book that his sisters became worried, making inquiries about his health.3 The seating chart shows that he was seated at Table “D,” next to his good friend Henry Cabot Lodge, the reform-minded Republican politician from Massachusetts.
+The correspondent from the Times, sitting a few feet away at the next table, reported that Roosevelt and Lodge kept up an “animated conversation” all evening.
 As was so often the case, Roosevelt exhibited amazing energy and exuberance, even when in a weakened condition.
-He finally departed for Badlands ten days later, returning again to New York in the summer of 1885, his health fully restored.
-It was then that he saw Sagamore Hill for the first time, his newly-completed home at Oyster Bay.
+Ten days after this dinner, he returned to the Dakotas and did not come back to New York until the summer of 1885.
+By then, his health was fully restored.
+It was then that he first saw Sagamore Hill, his newly-completed home at Oyster Bay.
 In October 1886, Roosevelt ran for mayor of New York and lost, coming in third.
 (The setback coincided with the dedication of the Statue of Liberty.)
-Two months later he sailed to London to marry Edith Carow, his new life finally beginning to take shape.
+A few weeks later, he sailed to London to marry Edith Carow, as his new life began to take shape.

 |Theodore Roosevelt, 1885|